 Siam FC

-Siam finished second from bottom of the table, in which Hassanalizadeh had another spell at the helm, followed by Ruben Fortunato Lopez and then Matu Conde.
+A turbulent campaign ended with Boonyanaisakdi Yiamran in charge of the side, as club aso set up an academy.
+Hassanalizadeh had another spell at the helm, followed by Ruben Fortunato Lopez and then Matu Conde.
 A vastly improved performance saw a sixth-place finish in 2021-22 after relocation to the 72nd Anniversary Stadium in Minburi.

 My visits

-Siam FC 1 Inter Bangkok 0 (Sunday 4th September 2022) Thai League Cup First Qualification Round (att: c150)
+Siam FC 1 Inter Bangkok 0

 My third visit to the 72nd Anniversary Stadium after previously seeing BEC Tero Sasana and Inter Bangkok as home sides there.
 This encounter would see the two clubs currently sharing the venue do battle in a cup tie.

-My friend Gary was down from Buriram eager to tick the venue off his list, as we were going to the match between Police Tero and Port afterwards.
+My friend Gary was down from Buriram, eager to tick the venue off his list, as we were going to the match between Police Tero and Port afterwards.
 On a gloomy Sunday lunchtime, he and his girlfriend headed for lunch with Taew and me.

 We met at the decent Phahon View Restaurant on Khum Klao for some nice food, before my good lady headed off to open her bar, while we went over the road and down the lane to the match, where free admission was an obvious bonus.